 - Muscle pain in the limbs (present in about 50 percent of cases) (17)

 - Decreased (or completely absent) urine production, typically 12 to 24 hours after the rhabdo-triggering incident

 When a rhabdomyolysis diagnosis is suspected, the main focus is to avoid damage to the kidneys or “kidney impairment.”
 Patients tend to have much better outcomes when the syndrome is identified and properly treated fast.
 Rhabdomyolysis treatment involves:

 - Dialysis, if necessary

-- Once urine starts flowing again, doctors routinely use sodium bicarbonate and mannitol.
+- Once urine starts flowing again with rhabdo treatment, doctors routinely use sodium bicarbonate and mannitol.
 Even though these are commonly used, they are poorly supported by the latest evidence.

 - Rhabdomyolysis recovery, including getting over muscle tenderness and weakness, can last several weeks, even in milder cases.
 The same goes for a trainer taking on a new fitness client.
 Mild cases of this syndrome do not require medical treatment and recovery time is usually about a week.

 Okay, so how do you prevent rhabdomyolysis?
 The list of what to do and what not to do isn’t that long, fortunately.
 Some advice is of the common sense variety, but to prevent rhabdo, it’s also key to pay close attention to fluid intake and the kind of nutrition you’re taking in.

 - Avoid strenuous workouts in hot, humid weather unless you are acclimated to do so.